 We confirmed that VAT due for recovery at 31st March 2020 has been reclaimed from HMRC.
-We further reviewed the first quarterly VAT reclaim for the year agreeing amounts to the nominal ledger and agreeing receipt of the reclaim to the cash book.
+We further reviewed the quarterly VAT reclaims done in 2020/21 confirming receipt of funds or in the case of quarter four to the year end-debtors.